JasonN3/build-container-installer/README.md

 ### Makefile

-The Makefile contains all of the commands that are run in the action.
+The Makefile contains all commands that are run the action.
 There are separate targets for each file generated, however `make` can be used to generate the final image and `make clean` can be used to clean up the workspace.
 The resulting ISO will be stored in the `build` directory.

-`make install-deps` can be used to install the necessary packages
+You can use `make install-deps` to install the required packages.

 See [Customizing](#customizing) for information about customizing the ISO that gets created.
-All variable should be specified CAPITALIZED.
+All variables should be specified in CAPITALIZED form.

 ### Container